Chicharito’s hat trick propels Galaxy past Red Bulls 3-2

 Andrew Gutman and Cristian Cásseres Jr. scored for the Red Bulls, who have dropped both of their games.

 It is the first time since 2012 that the Galaxy have won their first two games.
+They are also the only team in MLS to do that this season.

+“It’s quite interesting, the extremes,” Chicharito said when asked about the differences from last year to this season.
+“But this is just a reminder of how hard we have been working.
+The credit is for all of us.”

 Both of Chicharito’s goals in the Galaxy’s April 18 win over Miami came in the second half.
 He got started early in LA’s home opener.
 He put the Galaxy on top in the ninth minute when he tapped the ball in after Ethan Zubak’s shot was partially blocked as he tried to send it into the far post.